MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 ## Complete data source-specific configuration steps

 SAP HANA and SAP BW have additional data-source specific configuration requirements and prerequisites that need to be met before you can establish an SSO connection through the gateway to these data sources.
 See [the SAP HANA configuration page](service-gateway-sso-kerberos-sap-hana.md) and [the SAP BW - CommonCryptoLib (sapcrypto.dll) configuration page](service-gateway-sso-kerberos-sap-bw-commoncryptolib.md) for details.
 It is also possible to [configure SAP BW for use with the gx64krb5 SNC library](service-gateway-sso-kerberos-sap-bw-gx64krb.md), but this library is not recommended by Microsoft because it's no longer supported by SAP.
+You should use CommonCryptoLib _or_ gx64krb5.
+Do not complete configuration steps for both libraries.

 > [!NOTE]
 > Other SNC libraries might also work for BW SSO but they are not officially supported by Microsoft.